epics-base/p4p/documentation/building.rst

 Building EPICS dependencies
 ---------------------------

-If the necessary EPICS modules are not present, then they may be built form source.
+If the necessary EPICS modules are not present, then they may be built from source.
 Note that the 'pva2pva' module is not required to build P4P, and may be omitted.
 It is used in the :ref:`starting` demo. ::